Dual Diagnosis Treatment Plano, IL

 Naperville Psychiatric Ventures Dba Linden Oaks Hospital - 16.5 miles from Plano, IL

-Naperville Psychiatric Ventures Dba Linden Oaks Hospital is a dual diagnosis treatment center in Plainfield, Illinois that offers treatment for mental health and substance use disorders that include dependent personality disorder as well as avoidant personality disorder.
+Naperville Psychiatric Ventures Dba Linden Oaks Hospital is a dual-diagnosis treatment center in Plainfield, IL that offers treatment services for drug and alcohol addiction and mental health disorders that include psychotic disorders as well as binge eating.

 Address: 24600 West 127th Street, Suites 300, 330 and 340, Plainfield, IL 60585 in Will County